* Moscow stocks fall 11.3 pct, rouble down 2.5 pct over war jitters

 A Ukrainian border guard spokesman said Russian ships had been moving around the Crimean port city of Sevastopol, where the Russian Black Sea Fleet has a base, and Russian forces had blocked mobile telephone services in some parts of Crimea.

 He said Moscow was building up its armour near a ferry port on Russia’s side of the 4.5 km (three mile) wide Kerch Strait, which separates Crimea from Russia.

 Russian Prime Minister Dmitry Medvedev issued an order on Monday to push ahead with a plan agreed with the previous Kiev government to build a bridge over the strait, which would be its first direct land link to Crimea bypassing Ukraine.

 Russian forces have seized Crimea - an isolated Black Sea peninsula with an ethnic Russian majority, where Moscow has a naval base - without firing a shot.

 All eyes are now on whether Russia makes a military move in predominantly Russian-speaking eastern Ukraine, where pro-Moscow demonstrators have marched and raised Russian flags over public buildings in several cities in the last three days.

-Pro-Russian protesters occupied the first floor of the regional government building in the eastern city of Donetsk, Yanukovich's hometown, on Monday in the lastest such action.
+Pro-Russian protesters besieged lawmakers inside the regional government building in the eastern city of Donetsk, Yanukovich’s hometown, on Monday in the latest such action.